Title I Parent and Family Engagement Policy

 - Ensure translations are available in all correspondence languages identified within a school for all federally required Title I communications to parents within ESEA, such as A Parent’s Right to Know.

 - Ensure translated materials and language interpreters are available for all events sponsored by Title I division funds, including the TPAC.

-This Title I policy was approved February 27, 2018, by the Title I Parent Advisory Committee.
+This Title I policy was approved on May 11, 2021, by the Title I Parent Advisory Committee.